Malibu Woman's Club

 Second Row: Alex Rostampor, Jake Uznis, Natalia Diaz, Finlay Wells, Emerson Brady, Parker Kaplan

-This year is very different from our traditional, annual 5th Grade Essay Contest.
+This year we are returning to our traditional, annual Fifth and Eighth Grade Essay Contest.

-You must persuade your audience to do something to prevent wildfires.
+Persuade your audience to do something to conserve energy.
 Using the honor system, all work must be done by students without adult assistance.

 Sparky the Raccoon